Modified IP allocation policy due to IPv4 address space exhaustion. A new IPv6 network is underway.

 The usage of web-connected devices has indeed gone through the roof, whereas the number of available IPs has alarmingly dropped, accordingly.

-Until then, we have to take some temporary measures to allow for a more sparing and efficient use of dedicated IPs on our platform.
+Until then, we have to take some temporary measures to allow for more sparing and efficient use of dedicated IPs on our platform.

 The history behind the exhaustion of IPv4 addresses